Mizux/python-native/README.md

 # Introduction

-This project aim to explain how you build a Python 3 native (for win-x64, linux-x64 and osx-x64) wheel package using [`Python3`](https://www.python.org/doc/) and a [setup.py](https://setuptools.readthedocs.io/en/latest/userguide/quickstart.html).<br>
+This project aim to explain how you build a Python 3.6+ native wheel package using [`Python3`](https://www.python.org/doc/) and a [setup.py](https://setuptools.readthedocs.io/en/latest/userguide/quickstart.html).<br>
 e.g. You have a cross platform C++ library (using a CMake based build) and a Python wrapper on it thanks to SWIG.<br>